namikazi25/WebScrapper/README.md

-# WebScrapper
+# WebScrappers
-WebScrapper for GPU from Newegg
+WebScrapper.py for scraping GPU info from Newegg and converting them into a csv file